Jac0xb/lighthouse/README.md

 - Piece-wise instruction CPI constructor
   - Piece-wise write segments of instruction data in a cache and then cpi execute the instruction data
 - Perform arithmetic on cached values
-  - Look into creating expressions which can
+  - Look into creating expressions which can load values, evaluate expression, save back to cache
 - Protected cache write spaces
   - Think about if it is necessary to assign/protect cache space to transactions/assertion ids
 - Assert on blocktime, slot, etc.